Emotional neglect can have as great an impact on a child as abuse, even though it’s not as noticeable or memorable as abuse is.

 9 Ways Childhood Emotional Neglect Harms HSPs

 Everyone is affected by their childhood environment, whether it’s good or bad, but for highly sensitive people, this effect is amplified.
 Research suggests that HSPs suffer more in bad environments but do especially well in good ones.
-So it’s reasonable to expect childhood emotional neglect to have an outsized effect on sensitive kids.
+As a result, it’s reasonable to expect childhood emotional neglect to have an outsized effect on sensitive kids.

 While not every HSP child who deals with emotional neglect will face all of the situations below, some outcomes may include: